fyr77/HWchart/README.md

 # HWchart
-An application for sketiching networks or hardware relations
+An application for sketching networks or hardware relations.

+Keep in mind that this application was written years ago and is not written very nicely or efficiently.
+Needless to say it does not reflect my current coding practices and is kept for archival reasons.

 ## About